Tools Support

 LCL Container Guide: Types, Sizes & Loading

-Not all containers are the same.
-Understand the exact dimensions, weight limits, and loading methods for 20ft, 40ft, and High Cube containers used in LCL consolidation.
+Summary: Not all containers are the same size.
+You need to know the exact size, weight limits, and how to load 20ft, 40ft, and High Cube boxes.
+This guide covers what you need for LCL consolidation.

 Container types used for LCL consolidation

-LCL consolidation uses standard ISO shipping containers.
-The most common are 20-foot (TEU) and 40-foot (FEU) containers, with 40ft High Cube being increasingly popular for bulky cargo.
+LCL consolidation uses standard ISO shipping boxes.
+The two most common sizes are 20-foot (TEU) and 40-foot (FEU).
+More shippers now also pick 40ft High Cube boxes for bulky loads.

 Standard container dimensions and specifications